What do we mean by 'personality'?

 What is 'borderline' or 'emerging borderline' personality disorder?

 People with borderline personality disorder, or BPD as it's often known, experience very changeable emotions often triggered by their relationships.
 At times of stress, these emotions can become so intense that they feel that they cannot cope and don’t want to be alive.
 These feelings become most intense during times when we are most unable to cope, and this is when it is most important to tell others and get support.

-BPD often develops as a result of experiencing trauma growing up, like abuse, or being in care, or having parents with their own complex mental health needs.
+BPD often develops as a result of experiencing trauma growing up, like abuse, being in care, or having parents with their own complex mental health needs.
 Significant learning disability can also make it much harder for people to cope and manage their feelings and behaviour.